Causal Claims in Economics: Matching LLM Output to JEL Codes

 \subsubsection{Choice of Standardization Methods}

-We considered several options for standardizing the terms used in the source and sink variables, including JEL codes, OpenAlex Topics, Concepts, and the OECD Glossary of Statistical Terms.
+We considered several options for standardizing the terms used in the source and sink variables, including JEL codes.
 Each option had its advantages and limitations.
 JEL codes are well-understood within the economics community and facilitate interpretability but are relatively broad in classification.
 OpenAlex Topics offer more granularity with around 4,500 topics but are less familiar to economists.
 Concepts provide even more detail with approximately 60,000 terms but are being deprecated by OpenAlex and are not widely recognized in economics.
 The OECD Glossary contains about 6,700 economics-related terms but may be biased towards statistical concepts.

 After careful consideration, we opted to focus on JEL codes for standardization.
 JEL codes were chosen as our primary method due to their familiarity and acceptance within the economics discipline, facilitating interpretation and communication of results.\footnote{OpenAlex Topics could also be used as a supplementary method, providing additional granularity and capturing interdisciplinary aspects not covered by JEL codes.
 OpenAlex Topics will be useful when scaling to research beyond economics.}